Yoichi Chikahara

 Differentiable Pareto-Smoothed Weighting for High-Dimensional Heterogeneous Treatment Effect Estimation

 • Yoichi Chikahara, Kansei Ushiyama.
 Differentiable Pareto-Smoothed Weighting for High-Dimensional Heterogeneous Treatment Effect Estimation.
 Proc. of the 40th International Conference on Uncertainty in Artificial Intelligence.
-Barcelona, Spain, July 2024 (UAI2024; Acceptance Rate: 27%) [Preprint] [Openreview] [Proceedings] [Paper(PDF)] [Poster(PDF)]
+Barcelona, Spain, July 2024 (UAI2024; Acceptance Rate: 27%) [Preprint] [Openreview] [Proceedings] [Paper(PDF)] [Poster(PDF)] [Code]

 Feature Selection for Discovering Distributional Treatment Effect Modifiers